juliangut/slim-routing/README.md

     * `type` one of \Jgut\Slim\Routing\Mapping\Driver\DriverFactory constants: `DRIVER_ANNOTATION`, `DRIVER_PHP`, `DRIVER_JSON`, `DRIVER_XML` or `DRIVER_YAML` **defaults to DRIVER_ANNOTATION if no driver**
     * `path` a string path or array of paths to where mapping files are located (files or directories) **REQUIRED if no driver**
     * `driver` an already created \Jgut\Slim\Routing\Mapping\Driver\DriverInterface object **REQUIRED if no type AND path**
+* `trailingSlash` boolean, indicates whether to append a trailing slash on route pattern (true) or remove it completely (false), by default.
+False by default
 * `placeholderAliases` array of additional placeholder aliases.
 There are some default aliases already available:
   * numeric => `\d+`
   * alpha => `[a-zA-Z]+`